It takes courage to be happy

 I wrote this yesterday for someone who struggles with depression.
-The holidays and tragic events in the news are not making it any easier.
-I am re-posting it here, pretty much unedited.
-While I reckon no one would ever accuse me of being Pollyanna, this is a message of hope, albeit expressed in a cynical and dark way.
+While I reckon no one would ever accuse me of being Little Mary Sunshine, this is a message of hope, albeit expressed in an oblique way.
 Please share your thoughts and feelings.

 At the time of Frankl’s death in 1997, Man’s Search for Meaning had sold more than 10 million copies in twenty-four languages.
 A 1991 reader survey for the Library of Congress that asked readers to name a “book that made a difference in your life” found Man’s Search for Meaning among the ten most influential books in America.